All manuscripts should be submitted via ScholarOne Manuscripts.

 *Walter, I., Nutley, S., & Davies, H. (2003).
 Developing a taxonomy of interventions used to increase the impact of research.
 Research Unit for Research Utilisation, Department of Management, University of St Andrews, St Andrews.

-Practice and Innovation papers need to be carefully and systematically written in a style, and with a structure, that is accessible to readers and builds upon existing knowledge.
+Practice & Innovation papers need to be carefully and systematically written in a style, and with a structure, that is accessible to readers and builds upon existing knowledge.
 Practice papers should not normally exceed 2500 words, including the abstract and full references list.

 A typical structure for a practice paper is the following: